tomogo/Arduino-LiquidCrystalNationalCharsets/README.md

 # Arduino-LiquidCrystalNationalCharsets
-Czech charset for LCD display.
-There are only czech small capitals: áčďéěíňóřšťúůýž<br>

-National charset for LiquidCrystal.h
+Library for using LCDs, national charsets aded.

-czech.h contains only czech small chars: áčďéěíňóřšťúůýž
+czech.h contains only czech small capitals: áčďéěíňóřšťúůýž<br>
 you can add next chars by your self in next lang.h files

 Characters are named [long/hook/ring/umlaut]_[char]